Séverin Tatolna

-Séverin Tatolna (born 10 January 2002) is a Central African professional footballer who plays for Humenné in MONACOBet Liga and the Central African Republic national football team.
+Séverin Tatolna (born 10 January 2002) is a Central African professional footballer who plays for Tatran Prešov on loan from Podbrezova and the Central African Republic national football team.

 Early life

 Tatolna moved with his family as an 11-year-old to Vilhelmina in Sweden.

 Club career

 Tatolna begin to play with Vilhelmina IK when he was around 12 years-old.
 Tatolna played his first match in Swedish Division 6 (The 8 Tier) with Vilhelmina IK, when he only was 14 years-old.
 When he was 15 years-old he moved to Skellefteå to and take a place in the Skellefteå FF football academy and attend their football high school.
 In December 2021, he signed a new contract with Skellefteå.
 He signed for Umeå FC from Skellefteå in January 2023, agreeing a two-year contract.
 He scored his first goal for Umeå in July 2023 against Stockholm Inter.

 In August 2024, Tatolna was signed by FBK Karlstad, where he signed a contract that expires after the season.